 There has been a huge increase in online shopping during the pandemic and many organizations have had to upgrade their online presence to enable e-commerce.
 What we have therefore seen is that manufacturers started their shift first with online shopping, and then applied contactless delivery in some instances using robots to enable social distancing.
 There has been increased implementation of digital and contactless payment, with many retailers upgrading their credit card payment systems to allow for tap.

 Cloud has enabled more agile online shop fronts where orders could be automatically captured and processed.
 When you move from 20 online orders a day to 10,000 orders a day, that isn’t something that you can still manage manually.
-Those manufacturers who had the foresight to move their technology forward a year or two ago and upgraded their ERP systems were able to pivot quickly to plug in payment gateways, which made a big difference for their businesses.
+Those manufacturers who had the foresight to move their technology forward a year or two ago and upgraded their Global ERP solutions were able to pivot quickly to plug in payment gateways, which made a big difference for their businesses.
 The ability to also plug into a connected supply chain and make use of an established third-party system for the retail and distribution of their products also proved a winning combination.
 This enabled them to extend their supply chain through a connected supply chain.
 It is critical to look at all potential avenues and not be stuck in your ways if you want to be agile enough to withstand sudden potentially hugely impactful events, such as war or pandemics.

 3. Additive Manufacturing as a business innovation